UmpquaRiver/SeventhSlide/README.md

 aims to meet all these needs for free while remaining unintimidating for the end user by relying on one intuitive control window.

-You prepare ahead of time by collecting songs, scripture references and announcements into a **service** (an ordered running list, like a printed order of worship), then click through it live during the service.
-Need to be spontaneous instead?
-Material can be loaded on the fly just as easily.

 ## Screenshots

 | The congregation's screen | The Controller, live |